Aeonium Arboreum: How to Take the Cuttings

 I’m throwing this picture in just for fun.
 Another 1 of my Aeonium arboreum “atropurpureums” was blooming & I wanted to show you how bright & large the flower heads are.
 The bees love them!

 This plant, like other aeoniums, tends towards a somewhat tall and leggy growth habit.
-The individual stems will eventually branch at different points giving them even more interest.
+The individual stems will eventually branch at different points, giving them even more interest.
 If they branch towards the top of the stems, the weight of the heads can cause them to bend over.
-And that’s exactly what happened to mine that was planted right outside my dining room window 8 years ago.
+That’s exactly what happened to mine; it was planted right outside my dining room window 8 years ago.

 P1290840_new